henrynvn09/henrynvn09/README.md

 ### Hi there 👋

-Junior computer science undergrad at UCLA
+Studying computer science at UCLA'25
 <!--
 **henrynvn09/henrynvn09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.